getsentry/sentry-docs/src/collections/_documentation/workflow/releases/release-automation/circleci/index.md

             sentry-cli releases deploys $SENTRY_RELEASE new -e $SENTRY_ENVIRONMENT
 ```

-For more details about the release management concepts in the snippet above, see the full documenation on [release management]({%- link _documentation/cli/releases.md -%}).
+For more details about the release management concepts in the snippet above, see the full documentation on [release management]({%- link _documentation/cli/releases.md -%}).

 **Notes**: